alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-13-effect-of-committing-major-sins.md

 locale: en
 lang: en
 note: false
-excerpt: "Yes, this has a great effect on one's faith.
+summary: "Yes, this has a great effect on one's faith.
 Committing the grave sins such as Zina (sexual intercourse outside marriage), drinking wine, killing unjustly, consuming Riba (usury), backbiting, tale-bearing, etc., has an impact on one's faith in the Oneness of Allah and believing in Him."
 category: [fatwas, sects]
 muftis:
   shaykh: